fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 11.2.1 =
+* [Fixed] Fixes a bug to account for when connections to carfax.com fail and icons cannot be retrieved.
+Now falls back to the icons that are bundled with this plugin.
+* [Fixed] Fixes a bug that was sending 'auto' into wp_constrain_dimensions() instead of a numeric pixel value of the height of the image.
+* [Fixed] Fixes a bug that would cause the Hours widget to only be partially output if there were no sets of hours to display.
+Now, the widget will vanish entirely.

 = 11.2.0 =
 * [Added] Adds a view button next to additional listing pages on our Options page.